 Top tips for cutting your bills with the TV giant

-Tens of thousands of Sky TV and broadband customers will see bills rise by up to £72 a year from this month, so there's all the more reason to check if you can slash your bill.
-If you have the right to leave penalty-free, use the price hike as leverage when wielding the powerhouse weapon you possess – haggling.
+Sky tends to hike TV and broadband prices every year.
+So if you're out of contract, or you have the right to leave penalty-free, use the price hike as leverage when wielding the powerhouse weapon you possess – haggling.

 Here are some MoneySavers who've managed to slash their Sky bills by haggling:

 Thanks so much for telling us to haggle.
 We were paying Sky £106 per month for Broadband and TV.
 We went through the process of leaving and were eventually offered a better TV deal and upgraded to Superfast Fibre Broadband for £64 per month.
 A yearly saving of £504.
 Thanks again.

 Hi there, my Sky fixed deal for £40 a month came to an end and was told it would rise to £58 a month.
 I rang to cancel and was then quoted £43 a month to which I agreed.

 I rang back the next day to say I had changed my mind and still wished to cancel but was asked if I would reconsider if they reduced my multiroom subscription by a further £5.50 taking my monthly payment down to £37.50.

 A no brainer I think and a result!

 After reading your article on haggling for a better deal I thought that I’d give it a go with my Sky package for TV, Broadband and landline telephone.
 I was just out of contract so I contacted Sky and told them that I was leaving.

 I hardly had to speak as the Sky Customer Service agent walked me through my contract.
 I changed nothing in my bundle.
 The final upshot was that by taking on a new contract for eighteen months I am set to save £1,470.
 Happy viewing!